 The rest of this report presents an overview that compares Latinos to whites, blacks, and Asians in this area for selected demographic, economic, and social characteristics.

-MEDIAN AGE AND MARITAL STATUS

-Figure 3 highlights differences in median age between ethno-racial groups, drawing attention to the importance of Latinos in New Bedford.
-Latinos' median age of 24 years is the youngest of any ethno-racial group, and younger than the statewide Latino median age of 27 years.
-This suggests that Latinos have more families with younger children than other ethno-racial groups and will require an investment in education of their youth; however, these younger Latinos will contribute economically, socially, and politically in later years as an older white population ages and retires.
+MEDIAN AGE AND MARITAL STATUS Figure 3 highlights differences in median age, drawing attention to the importance of Latinos in the Salem-Beverly area.
+Latinos' median age of 21 years is the youngest of any ethno-racial group, and younger than the statewide Latino median age of 27 years.
+This suggests that Latinos have more families with young children than other ethno-racial groups and will require an investment in education of their youth; however, these younger Latinos will contribute economically, socially, and politically in later years as an older white population ages and retires.
 This older population will require younger residents to keep these cities' neighborhoods vibrant and maintain a productive workforce, and Latinos are poised to make this contribution.